zzzprojects/EntityFramework-Classic/docs/pages/features/csharp-eval-function.md

 ## Description
 You can evaluate code dynamically at runtime using the [Eval Expression.NET](http://eval-expression.net/) library.

-This library come for **FREE** when purchasing a EF Classic license
+This library is automatically included for FREE when purchasing a EF Classic license.

 The library support nearly everything:
 - Anonymous Type